tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

 // … more code …
 ```
 The key part of this file to edit is the names in the array of functions. `funName` is a human-readable name you will see in the console output, `handlerPath` is the relative path to the file the handler is in, `handlerName` is the module.
 Everything else is read from the environment variables that are pulled in from the env.yml file and you can add as few or as many entries to the functions array as you like.
-This file also invalidates the require() cache while it&#8217;s running, so you can make changes to functions and fire new events and the new code will be picked up immediately without restarting anything.
+This file also invalidates the require() cache while it's running, so you can make changes to functions and fire new events and the new code will be picked up immediately without restarting anything.

 We have one more step before we can bring it all together: publishing events.

 ## Publishing Events to Kinesis

-We have all the pieces we need to publish events, an HTTP function, the AWS SDK, shared environment variables to identify the streams, so let&#8217;s connect all the dots.
+We have all the pieces we need to publish events, an HTTP function, the AWS SDK, shared environment variables to identify the streams, so let's connect all the dots.

 Updating the function to publish the events looks like this: